face-hh/webx/docs/for-developers/site-publishing-and-domain-registering.md

 buss://**{here}**.tld

 Note that there is a max of 24 characters for your domain, and it can't contain offensive terms.
+See [rules](#community-rules) for more info.
 {% endhint %}

 {% hint style="info" %}